petrjakubec/backupninja/README.md

 logs can be found in:
 ```/var/log/backupninja.log```

-sqldump will be created in
+sqldump of local db will be created in
 ```/var/backups/mysql```

 # backupninja setup
 Config is in the /etc/backup.d/20-files.dup

 # RUN the Backup
-Final command for backup using combination of duplicity & backupninja should be:
+Final command for backup using combination of duplicity & backupninja via FTP should be:
 ```
 duplicity /etc ftp://backup@ftp.gpx.cz/var
 or